Online traffic ticket payment is here!

 - The court time is 6 p.m. on the second Tuesday of a month.

-- The issuing officer's name is Clark, Cokley, or James.
-(If it has Bonnett or another name, read paragraph #5 below and call the Clerk of Court at 803-274-8000 during business hours before attempting to pay online.)
+- The issuing officer's name is Clark, Platt, Thompson or Felder.
+(If it has another name, read paragraph #6 below and call the Clerk of Court at 803-274-8000 during business hours before attempting to pay online.)

 The Branchville Municipal Court can only accept payments for tickets issued by Branchville Police officers.